SystemsApproach/ops/provision.rst

 instead with artifacts left behind by the hardware provisioning process described in Section 3.1.
-One way to think about this that the task of booting hardware into the "ready" state involves installing several platform-related components, such as Kubernetes.
-It's these platform-related components that Terraform interacts with.
+One way to think about this that the task of booting hardware into the "ready" state involves installing and configuring several platform subsystems.
+It's these platform subsystems that Terraform interacts with.

 This chapter describes both sides of :numref:`Figure %s <fig-infra>` starting with provisioning physical infrastructure.
 Our approach is to focus on the challenge of provisioning an entire site the first time.
-We will comment on the simpler problem of incrementally provisioning individual resources as relevant details emerge.
+We comment on the simpler problem of incrementally provisioning individual resources as relevant details emerge.

 3.1 Physical Infrastructure